svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #support}

 With the Support Center, you can work to resolve all {{site.data.keyword.Bluemix_notm}}-related issues.
 The landing page provides you FAQs, so you can find the answer to your question without even contacting {{site.data.keyword.Bluemix_notm}}.
 You can also chat with a live support rep. Your cases can now be managed in from a single location.
-Go to **Support** &gt; **Manage cases** to create, view, or edit cases.
+In the console, go to **Support** &gt; **Manage cases** to create, view, or edit cases.

 You can also find the [Status page](https://cloud.ibm.com/status){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") from the Support Center.
 It is enhanced to include all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix_notm}} platform, infrastructure, and major services.
 Click **View cloud status** from the Support Center.
 To check out the new experience, log in and go to the [Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon").